 -

-Young refugees come from Eastern Europe, the Middle East, Africa, and Asia arrive into Northern Ireland without a parent or responsible adult.
-Most of these children (mostly teenagers), are separated from their families and find themselves in a new country facing the challenge of different customs and a different language.
+Young refugees from Eastern Europe, the Middle East, Africa, and Asia arrive in Northern Ireland without a parent or responsible adult.
+Most of these children (primarily teenagers), are separated from their families and find themselves in a new country facing the challenge of new customs and a different language.

 We are actively recruiting foster carers and supported lodgings hosts who are in the position to support these vulnerable children and young people who come from a range of ethnic, linguistic, religious, and cultural backgrounds.

-In many cases, these young people are fleeing danger and war, they may have been victims of trafficking or exploitation, or their parent or carer has disappeared.
-These circumstances are hugely challenging and the children and young people desperately need a safe and welcoming home environment where they will receive practical and emotional support and care.
-It is our wish that these children will be able to integrate into local communities, making new friends and learning English.
+In many cases, these young people are fleeing danger and war, may have been victims of trafficking or exploitation, or their parent or carer has disappeared.
+These circumstances are hugely challenging and they desperately need a safe and welcoming home environment where they will receive practical and emotional support and care.
+It is our aim that these children will be able to integrate into local communities, making new friends and learning English.
 Ideally, we hope to find homes where there is a current, or potential understanding of the child’s heritage, culture, and religion.

 Click here to watch video of Kathryn, foster carer for a young refugee